 Task 2.1 Soil Boring Investigation - In an effort to fully investigate (vertically and horizontally) the impact to the soil media from the confirmed UST release, a series of soil borings is being proposed.
-Specifically, the activities include the completion of 13 additional soil borings downgradient from the former UST system.
-Please note that groundwater has been encountered at depths of 5 to 9 feet below grade in the vicinity of the proposed borings.
-Consultants need to take care to select appropriate sample depths representative of unsaturated soil conditions.
-Boring investigations noting sample collection depths below the water table will not be reimbursed.
-Consultant should review the available monitoring well logs included in Attachment A in order to determine the appropriate equipment needed to complete the investigation.
+Specifically, the activities include the completion of 16 additional soil borings around the active UST systems using direct push sampling approach (e.g., Geoprobe®).
 Specifics on the proposed investigation are provided below:

 - All soil boring locations will be advanced in the locations proposed in the RFB, unless the presence of utilities, obstructions, or safety concerns requires a change in the location.
-The proposed locations of the soil borings are provided on the Site Plan (Figure 7) included in Attachment 1. - Soil borings shall be advanced to groundwater, bedrock, or refusal, whichever is encountered first (total boring depth is anticipated to be 10 feet or less);
+The proposed locations of the soil borings are provided on the Site Plan (Figure 2) included in Attachment 1. - Soil borings shall be advanced to groundwater, bedrock, or refusal, whichever is encountered first (total boring depth is anticipated to be 15 feet or less); - Soil samples shall be collected continuously in four (4) foot intervals and will be logged by an on-site geologist (or under direct supervision of a geologist) for soil classification and structure, odor, soil moisture, soil texture, color, and screened with a PID; - A total of two (2) soil samples from each of the 16 soil borings will be collected and submitted to an accredited laboratory.
+The soil interval exhibiting the highest PID reading in each borehole will be collected for submittal to a laboratory for analysis.
+An additional soil sample will be collected at the bedrock interface or just above groundwater (if encountered) in an effort to delineate the soil sample with the highest PID reading.
+If a boring exhibits no PID readings, then a soil sample will be collected from approximately four (4) feet below grade and then again just above groundwater or at refusal (if groundwater is not encountered); - A total of 32 soil samples (two (2) soil samples per boring) shall be collected as part of this investigation.
+Soil samples shall be collected using Encore Samplers (or equivalent) and field-preserved in laboratory-provided glassware with the appropriate preservatives (e.g., methanol or sodium bisulfate) provided by the laboratory in general accordance with USEPA Method 5035 and the PADEP guidance; - In addition, one (1) duplicate sample and one (1) equipment blank sample will be collected and submitted per day of sampling; - Samples should be properly handled under chain of custody documentation protocol and kept cold from sample collection until the samples are relinquished to the accredited laboratory; - Soil samples shall be collected and analyzed for benzene, toluene, ethylbenzene, total xylenes, MTBE, naphthalene, cumene, 1,3,5-trimethylbenzene, 1,2,4-trimethylbenzene using laboratory EPA method 8260B.
+Additionally, the eight (8) soil boring locations located around the diesel UST and dispensers (SB-1 through SB-8) shall be analyzed for fluorene and phenanthrene using laboratory EPA method 8270C in accordance with Pennsylvania's Storage Tank Regulation procedures and cleanup standard criteria as specified in Pennsylvania's Act 2.
+One (1) soil sample should also be analyzed for fraction of organic carbon and porosity to facilitate modeling efforts;

-- Soil samples shall be collected continuously and will be logged by an on-site geologist (or under direct supervision of a geologist) for soil classification and structure, odor, soil moisture, soil texture, color, and screened with a PID.
-Soils should be described using the Unified Soil Classification System. - A total of one (1) to two (2) soil samples from each of the 13 soil borings will be collected and submitted to an accredited laboratory.
-One (1) sample from each boring should be collected for submittal to a laboratory for analysis from the soil interval exhibiting the highest PID reading in each borehole.
-If the highest PID readings are collected above the bedrock and/or groundwater interface then a second sample should be collected at the bedrock interface or just above groundwater (if encountered) in an effort to delineate the soil sample with the highest PID reading. - A total of 26 soil samples (two (2) soil samples per boring) shall be collected as part of this investigation.
-Soil samples shall be collected using Encore Samplers (or equivalent) and field-preserved in laboratory-provided glassware with the appropriate preservatives (e.g., methanol or sodium bisulfate) provided by the laboratory in general accordance with USEPA Method 5035 and the PADEP guidance; - In addition, one (1) duplicate sample and one (1) equipment blank sample will be collected and submitted per day of sampling; - Samples should be properly handled under chain of custody documentation protocol and kept cold from sample collection until the samples are relinquished to the accredited laboratory; - Soil samples shall be collected and analyzed for benzene, toluene, ethylbenzene, total xylenes, MTBE, naphthalene, and cumene using laboratory EPA method 8260B in accordance with Pennsylvania's Storage Tank Regulation procedures and cleanup standard criteria as specified in Pennsylvania's Act 2.
-One (1) soil sample should also be analyzed for fraction of organic carbon and porosity to facilitate modeling efforts; - The laboratory to be utilized should be identified in the bid package.
+- The laboratory to be utilized should be identified in the bid package.
 Upon receipt of the results, the consultant should forward a copy of the analytical data to the Solicitor and PAUSTIF (or its designated representative); and - Compile the field findings and laboratory data into a summary table and comprehensive soil boring logs.